 How to prepare the baked tofu

-Tofu is very bland on its own, so in this recipe, we’ll be cooking it with tamari and maple syrup and coating it in nutritional yeast.
-Tamari is my go-to for flavoring tofu, after pressing a block of tofu to extract the water it soaks up the tamari to flavor not only the outside but the inside too.
+Tofu is very bland on its own, so in this recipe we’ll be cooking it with tamari and maple syrup and coating it in nutritional yeast.
+Tamari is my go-to for flavoring tofu.
+After pressing a block of tofu to extract the water it soaks up the tamari to flavor the inside and outside of the tofu.

 The recipe calls for extra firm tofu, which will need to be drained and then pressed for 20-30 minutes.
-If you use super firm it doesn’t contain much liquid, you should be able to drain it and skip the pressing part.
-I use paper towels to pat dry the outside to get rid of any excess water.
+If you use super firm tofu it doesn’t contain much liquid, you should be able to drain it and skip the pressing part.
+I use paper towels to pat dry the outside of the tofu to get rid of any excess water.

-Cube the tofu then mix the tamari and maple syrup together, and add the tofu.
+Cube the tofu into about ¾ of inch pieces, mix the tamari and maple syrup in a medium bowl, then add the tofu.
 If you need a visual on how to cube tofu check out this recipe for oil-free tofu.
 Gently toss the tofu cubes to coat them in the sauce.
 Then sprinkle on the nutritional yeast and gently toss again.

 I use natural creamy peanut butter, the kind that’s just peanuts and maybe salt.
 It will have natural oil separation, stir it back into the peanut butter before measuring.
-Even after doing this sometimes with natural peanut butter the contents at the bottom of the jar can be drier than what’s at the top.
-Each time I measure nut butter, I give the contents a stir to redistribute the natural oils.
+Even after doing this, sometimes with natural peanut butter the contents at the bottom of the jar can be drier than what’s at the top.
+Each time I measure nut butter, I stir the contents to redistribute the natural oils.

-Once the rice and tofu are done cooking, it’s time to assemble the delicious tofu Buddha bowl.
+Once the rice and tofu are done cooking, it’s time to assemble the delicious tofu bowl.
 Remove the stem of the kale leaves and tear them into bite-size pieces.
-If you prefer kale to be softer and easier to chew you can finely shred it.
+If you prefer kale to be softer and easier to chew, you can finely shred it.

 Portion out the rice, tofu, kale, mango, and veggies into large serving bowls.
 Then top with the peanut sauce.